Profile picture of Kirby Brown

 Office: 330 PLC

-Research Interests: Native American and Indigenous Literary and Cultural Studies; Race, Ethnicity, & Indigeneity; Cultural Studies; Modernism Studies;
+Research Interests: Native American and Indigenous Literary and Cultural Studies; Race, Ethnicity, & Indigeneity; Cultural Studies; Modernism Studies; Genre Studies

 Biography

 Kirby received his PhD in English with a certificate in Native American and Indigenous Studies from the University of Texas at Austin in 2012.
-His research interests include Native American literary, intellectual, and cultural production from the late eighteenth century to the present, Indigenous critical theory, and studies in sovereignty/self-determination, nationhood/nationalism, modernism/modernity, and genre.
+His research and teaching interests include Native American literary, intellectual, and cultural production from the late eighteenth century to the present, Indigenous critical theory, and studies in sovereignty/self-determination, nationhood/nationalism, modernism/modernity, and genre.
 Essays in contemporary Indigenous critical theory, constitutional criticism in Native literatures, and Native interventions in the Western and in Modernist Studies have appeared in a variety of venues including Studies in American Indian Literatures, The Routledge Companion to Native American Literature, Texas Studies in Language and LiteraturesWestern American Literature, and Modernism/modernity

-His book, Stoking the Fire: Nationhood in Cherokee Writing, 1907-1970 (University of Oklahoma Press, 2018), examines how four Cherokee writers variously remembered, imagined and enacted Cherokee nationhood in the period between Oklahoma statehood in 1907 and tribal reorganization in the early 1970s.
+Kirby's book, Stoking the Fire: Nationhood in Cherokee Writing, 1907-1970 (University of Oklahoma Press, 2018), examines how four Cherokee writers variously remembered, imagined and enacted Cherokee nationhood in the period between Oklahoma statehood in 1907 and tribal reorganization in the early 1970s.
 It was awarded an Andrew W. Mellon grant in 2018, earned the Thomas J. Lyons Award for best monograph in Western American Literary Studies by the Western Literature Association in 2019, and received Honorable Mention for Studies in Native American Literatures, Cultures, and Languages by the Modern Language Association in 2020.
-New research projects include an essay on the politics of form in the short fiction of Ruth Muskrat Bronson for the Routledge Companion to Gender and the American West, the Routledge Handbook to North American Indigenous Modernism co-edited with Stephen Ross and Alana Sayers, and continuing work in Native American and Indigenous literary and cultural studies.
+Kirby is also co-editor, along with Stephen Ross and Alana Sayers, of two projects: Print-Plus cluster of six essays on "Indigenous Modernities" for Modernism/modernity journal, and the Routledge Handbook to North American Indigenous Modernisms (Routledge Press, 2022), the latter of which was awarded Best Edition, Anthology, or Essay Collection by the Modernist Studies Association in 2023.
+More recent work includes an essay on the politics of form in the short fiction of Ruth Muskrat Bronson for the Routledge Companion to Gender and the American West, which was awarded the Beatrice Medicine Award for Best Essay by the Association for the Study of American Indian Literatures; an afterword for an edited collection of the writings of Ora Eddleman Reed with University of Nebraska Press (2024); an essay on Cherokee literary nationalism and historiography for Transmotion journal; and ongoing research on Cherokee history, story, modernity, and kinship refracted through family archives and stories.

 Education